midl-dev/midl-website.github.io/thankyouforregistering.md

 title: Thank you
 ---

-# Thank you for registering to our mailing list !
+# Thank you for registering to our mailing list!